Biodiversity enhancement in power line corridors: strategic maintenance and conservation efforts

 - 2017–2026

 The analysis identified 1,600 km of potentially valuable grassland out of a total of 8,600 km in middle and northern Sweden.
-Field studies and biodiversity assessments were then conducted to validate and prioritise these hotspots.
+Field studies and biodiversity assessments were then conducted to validate and prioritise these areas.

 More about biodiversity